birdandhike.com logo

 Western Gray Squirrel (Sciurus griseus) Western Gray Squirrel on a big ponderosa pine.
 Gray Squirrels are "tree" squirrels, as opposed to "ground" squirrels.
 These squirrels spend most of their time in the trees where they feeds on nuts, acorns, and pine seeds, and they nest in the trees.

 Western Gray Squirrel (Sciurus griseus) Western Gray Squirrel running on the ground.
-Even though these are "tree" squirrels, it is not unusual to see them foraging on the ground for fallen nuts and seeds, and also mushrooms and other types of fungus.
+Even though these are "tree" squirrels, it is not unusual to see them foraging on the ground for fallen nuts and seeds, plus mushrooms and other types of fungus.

 Note: All distances, elevations, and other facts are approximate.